rcc-uchicago/user-guide/docs/midway23/software/midway_software_overview.md

 allows us to make available many software packages and libraries that would otherwise conflict with one another.

-When you first log into Midway, you will be entered into a very 'bare-bones' user environment with minimal software available.
+When you first log into Midway, you will be entered into a basic user environment with minimal software available.
 The `module` system is a script based system used to manage the user environment and to “activate” software packages.
 In order to access software that is installed on Midway, you must first load the